 In her hands were the fragments of quartz spear point, broken in half by her shovel.

 “Wow.”
 She said softly.
 She had reason to be excited: the projectile point could be 3,000 years old.
-Curiosity welled inside the archaeologist, but it was mixed with an alarming tinge of dread.
+Curiosity welled inside the archaeologist.

-The full moon shined faintly overhead, visible alongside a lying afternoon sun.
+The full moon shined faintly in the blue sky overhead, visible alongside a lying afternoon sun.
 The day was hot, for the late fall, but 2018 was a year beaten by intense heat.

 For an archaeological company like the Maryland-Capital Archaeology Group, this highway expansion was a fat contract, guaranteeing months of steady work.
 However, the state was a demanding client, and archaeology was not their priority.